Schpadel/SteamDjangoDBModel/report/README.md

 https://docs.djangoproject.com/en/4.2/topics/install/

 ## Lessons Learned:

+We learned how to set up a database with Django and SQLite3, how to implement the models from our ER-diagram, how to create the JSON file to get entries for our tests.
+And finally, how to set up tests in Django and test our implementation.

+After installing Python and Django, we found it quite easy to think about and implement the model and the respective fixtures for our model from our ER-diagram.

 Problems occurred with the achievements here, we noticed during implementation that each user is only allowed to receive the achievement once.
 We solved the problem by creating a unique constraint with the name “unique_achievement_unlock”